We all know that eating too much sugar isn’t good for us but it’s so hard to quit.

 Warning: Don’t eat too many of your “mock sweet treats” because you will eat too many calories.
 Usually, my favorite “mock sweet treats” have a lot of fat which means extra calories.

-Protip: If you are having a really hard time ditching sugar then you need to skip this idea.
-Some people need to go cold turkey and avoid the sweet flavor altogether.
+Protip: If you are having a really hard time ditching sugar then you need to skip this idea because some people need to go cold turkey and avoid the sweet flavor altogether.

 Watch For Hidden Sugars